These eco-friendly cardboard tube seed starting pots began their life in a gift wrapping roll.

-Put that old roll of Christmas wrapping paper to use to make these eco-friendly cardboard tube seed starting pots.
+How to make eco-friendly cardboard tube seed starting pots

 The seed pot can be planted right into the ground when the weather is right and it allows you to re-use a common household item that is normally thrown away.